RetroDECK/ES-DE/THEMES-DEV.md

     - Point around which the text will be rotated.
     - Default is `0.5 0.5`.
 * `metadata` - type: STRING
     - This displays the metadata values that are available for the game.
 If an invalid metadata field is defined, the text "unknown" will be printed.
+To use this property from the `system` view, you will first need to add a `gameselector` element.
     - Valid values:
     - `releasedate` - The release date of the game.
     - `lastplayed` - The time the game was last played.
 This will be displayed as a value relative to the current date and time by default, but can be overridden using the `displayRelative` property.
+* `gameselector` - type: STRING
+    - If more than one gameselector elements have been defined, this property makes it possible to state which one to use.
+If multiple gameselector elements have been defined and this property is missing then the first entry will be chosen and a warning message will be logged.
+If only a single gameselector has been defined, this property is ignored.
+The value of this property must match the `name` attribute value of the gameselector element.
+This property is only needed for the `system` view and only if the `metadata` property is utilized.
 * `fontPath` - type: PATH
     - Path to a TrueType font (.ttf).
 * `fontSize` - type: FLOAT